 significant wind forces, we're constantly dodging the bullet on the "big one" when it comes to wildland fires.
 However, with all that said we must not let our guards down as to the dangers involved with fires that we consider insignificant or unimportant.
 Remember the basics in wildland firefighting, such as wearing our protective equipment, ensuring any equipment being used is in proper working order before we engage in operations, our environment and surroundings, the elements of the weather, especially humidity and fuel moisture contents.
 And finally, know how to read a fire and how it is spreading, and fight from the "black" (aka the burned area) when you can.
 Sometimes you'll have to make an offensive move and fight from unburned area, but be extremely careful when/if you do.
+The picture with this post is the last photograph of the Hotshot crew preparing to battle the fire that claimed their lives.
+Let's all remember that no matter what the call the dangers are still real and do exist and we must always practice safety and if anything let lessons be learned.
+May our wildland firefighting brothers rest in the arms of God.

 No comments: